-The Technology and Innovation Development Award (TIDA) facilitates greater interaction between SFI-funded researchers and engineers developing new technologies and industrial partners.
+The Technology and Innovation Development Award (TIDA) does not directly support industry academic collaboration.
+However it does facilitate greater interaction between SFI-funded researchers and engineers developing new technologies and industrial partners.
 TIDA is designed to enable researchers to focus on the initial stages of an applied research project which may have a commercial benefit if further developed.
 It enables researchers to demonstrate the technical feasibility of an applied research project directed toward the development of a new or innovative technology, product, process or service that has potential for further commercial development.
 In the context of supporting researchers who wish to pursue the commercialisation of a technology, TIDA awards €100k direct costs for projects of 12 month duration.
 It also provides Entrepreneurship and commercialisation training.

 The Marie Skłodowska-Curie actions (MSCA) provide grants for all stages of researchers' careers - be they doctoral candidates or highly experienced researchers - and encourage transnational, intersectoral and interdisciplinary mobility.
 The MSCA enable research-focused organisations (universities, research centres, and companies) to host talented foreign researchers and to create strategic partnerships with leading institutions worldwide.

 The Enterprise Ireland Innovation Vouchers scheme is focused on small companies were €5,000 is available to assist a company to explore a business opportunity or problem with a designated knowledge provider.
 The objective of the Innovation Voucher initiative is to build links between Ireland's Research Institutes and small businesses.